Cigarillo

 In Spanish-speaking countries, as well as in the Philippines, cigarrillo means a cigarette.
-Anglo-Americans were first introduced to 'cigarrillos' on a massive scale, during their conquest of New Mexico and California during the American-Mexican War 1846-1848.
-As it was observed that, "Both sexes smoke cigarrillos almost incessantly."
+Anglo-Americans were first introduced to 'cigarrillos' on a massive scale during their conquest of New Mexico and California in the American-Mexican War 1846–1848.
+It was observed that, "Both sexes smoke cigarrillos almost incessantly".

 Taxation

 In the United States, cigarillos (and cigars) were taxed at a lower rate than cigarettes.
 In February 2009 an increase from 5 cents to 40 cents per pack as part of the SCHIP expansion bill set a tax rate similar to that for cigarettes.

 Health concerns

 Like other tobacco products, cigarillos are a health risk to those who smoke them.
 In Brazil, Uruguay, Canada, Australia, India, and throughout Europe they are subject to the same laws which require manufacturers to place a health warning on a portion of each package.
 Like cigars, cigarillos are not meant to be inhaled.
 As a result of this, it is often assumed that cigarillos are a healthier alternative to cigarettes, but health authorities around the world still warn smokers of the risk they pose due to smoke being in the mouth.